casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 ## Verifying the Deploy
-Now you can verify the applied deploy using the `get-deploy` command.
+Now you can verify the applied deploy using the `get deploy` command.
 This will output the details of the applied deploy.
 ```bash
 casper-client get-deploy \
 --node-address http://<HOST:PORT> [DEPLOY_HASH]